Last modified: July 07, 2024

 MPI.Finalize()

 The context under which your rendering application runs (single processor, multiple processors, distributed system) will determine how you configure and use these classes.
-It's crucial to understand the execution context to properly initialize and distribute tasks.
+Proper initialization and task distribution are crucial for efficient parallel rendering and processing.
+Here are some considerations:

 Practical Considerations